-In the absence of an adopted DPD, or where proposals for sites are brought forward on non-allocated land, proposals will be supported where:
+In the absence of an adopted DPD, or where proposals for sites are brought forward on non-allocated land-supported by evidence that they meet a local need, proposals will be permitted-supported where:

-- sites afford reasonable access to services and facilities, including health and schools - 2. appropriate screening and landscaping is included within the proposal to protect local amenity and the environment - 3. they promote peaceful and integrated co-existence between the site and the local community - 4. they enable mixed business and residential accommodation (providing for the live-work lifestyle of travellers) - 5. they avoid undue pressure on local infrastructure and services - 6. in rural areas, the size of the site does not dominate nearby settled communities and - they are capable of accommodating on-site facilities that meet best practice for modern traveller site requirements, including play areas, storage, provision for recycling and waste management.
+- 1. sites afford reasonable access to services and facilities, including health and schools, in particular avoiding long distance travel; - 2. adequate appropriate screening and landscaping is included within the proposal in order to ensure that the proposal does not result in an adverse effect upon the character and amenity of the landscape, historic assets and/or neighbouring properties; to protect local amenity and the environment - 3. they promote peaceful and integrated co-existence between the site and the local community - 2.4. in the case of proposals for they enable mixed business and residential accommodation (providing for the live-work lifestyle of travellers), local amenity is not adversely affected; - 3.5. the number of pitches at any location should not overload local infrastructure; they avoid undue pressure on local infrastructure and services - 4.6. in rural areas, the size of the site should reflect surrounding population size and density so that sites dodoes not dominate nearby settled communities; and - 5.7. they are capable of accommodating on-site facilities that meet best practice for modern traveller site requirements, including play areas, storage, provision for recycling and waste management, and where necessary, work areas.